EnC4rn/VimConfig/README.md

 - [C#](https://github.com/OmniSharp/omnisharp-vim) by Omnisharp.
 You need to build this one.

 ## Last word
 Personally, I don't really encourage to depend on anyone's configuration, but indeed, they are a good start for a new user of vim.
 You can understand how .vimrc actually works.
-I don't do many keymap because I don't needed them yet.
+I don't do many keymap because I don't need them yet.
 I will add more if I find something I need.
 You can contact me if you having difficulty setting up your Vim.
 I will help as I can.